supertime1/AI-FOR-MEDICINE/Prognosis/README.md

 ## Week 3: Survival Models and Time
 ### 1. Survival Estimates
 - Difference to Risk Model:
-  - risk model: what is the probability of death in 5 years = Pr
+  - risk: what is the probability of death in 5 years = Pr
-  - survival model: what is the probability of survival past 5 years = 1 - Pr
+  - survival: what is the probability of survival past 5 years = 1 - Pr
 - Survival function: what is the probability of survival past any time t?
   - S(t) = Pr(T>t)
   - S(u) <= S(v) if u >= v
   - S(t) = 1 if t = 0, and S(t) = 0 if t = +infinite

 ### 2. Time to Event Data (Surival data)
 - Y is time to event, instead of 0 or 1 in risk model
 - Right Censoring: event always after, if any
-  - end of study censoring
+  - end of study censoringg
+  - loss-to-follow-up cens
   - loss-to-follow-up censoring
 - Left Censoring: event happened before a cetain time, but don't know when exactly